VigneshwarRavichandran/Skcript1/readme.md

 ## Testing
-The test file is located in the `skcript1/tests/test_logic.py` The unit testing is done by nosetests.
+The test file is located in the `skcript1/tests/test_logic.py` The unit testing is done by nosetests `https://nose.readthedocs.io/en/latest/`.

 The function to test whether the string are alphabet
 ```